 One of the most memorable walks is Sliding Sands, a challenging hike that starts at the southern side of the volcano and leads to the bottom of the crater.
 The path falls away into a vast and silent valley, surrounded by lava fields, volcanic chimneys and black boulders.
 If you’re in a time crunch, just walk 15 minutes along the cinder-strewn trail to absorb the amazing views.

 For ambitious hikers, the full trail spans several days and is quite strenuous.
 Book one of the park’s coveted wilderness cabins, and be sure to bring both ample water and warm, layered clothing – the summit is chilly during the day and can be freezing at night.

 If you’re day hiking, stick around to enjoy the sublime sunset from the top of Haleakalā: at over 3,000 metres high, you’ll feel like a bird soaring above the clouds.

 Freycinet Coastal Walk (Tasmania, Australia)

-For a real stunner, sign up for the guided Freycinet Experience Walk.
-Over four days in Tasmania’s Freycinet National Park, hike more than 30 kilometres across desolate, white sand beaches; climb craggy mountains; spot Aussie wildlife (wallabies and wombats!) and swim in turquoise waters along the way.
-For many, the highlight is trekking to Wineglass Bay, arguably one of the world’s best beaches.
+For a real stunner, sign up for the guided Freycinet Experience Walk in Australia’s island state of Tasmania.
+Over four days in Tasmania’s Freycinet National Park, you can hike more than 30 kilometres across desolate, white sand beaches and climb craggy mountains, spot Aussie wildlife, and swim in turquoise waters along the way.
+For many, the highlight of this island hike is trekking to Wineglass Bay, arguably one of the world’s best beaches.
 At night, relax inside a beachside eco-resort, while a private chef prepares a multi-course feast using local Tassie flare.

 Need more hiking inspiration?
 Check out our latest guide on hiking trails in and around Montreal.